jundalisay/superb/content/en/research/chau-ju-kua/chun-fan-chi/36-egypt.md

-+++
+---
+title: "Egypt (Wussili)"
+heading: "Chapter 35-37"
+date: 2021-12-19
-title= "Egypt (Wussili) -- Chau Ju Kua's Works Simplified" heading= "Chapter 35-37" description= "Cario is west of Arabia which is separated by the Red Sea which has many countries." author= "Chau Ju Kua" image= "/flags/eg.png" linkb= "/research/chau-ju-kua/chun-fan-chi/34-syria" linkbtext= "Syria" linkf= "/research/chau-ju-kua/chun-fan-chi/38-islands" linkftext= "Islands" date = "2022-01-13"
+description: "Cairo is west of Arabia which is separated by the Red Sea which has many countries"
-+++
+image: "/flags/eg.png"
+author: "Chau Ju Kua"
+---

 Activity | Method